albuch/docs/src/content/guides/prepare-azure-subscription-for-a-new-installation/index.md

 In a Giant Swarm installation the software managing tenant clusters (the kubernetes clusters that run your workloads) is installed in a separate Kubernetes cluster, called `control plane`.

-This document will guide you to setup your Azure Subscription to make it possibile to install, operate and upgrade the Giant Swarm's control plane.
+This document will guide you through the setup process for your Azure Subscription to make it possibile to install, operate and upgrade the Giant Swarm's control plane.

 ## Overview

-In order to run a Giant Swarm control plane, an Azure subscription needs:
+In order to run a Giant Swarm control plane, you will need:

 - to invite Giant Swarm's service principal to the Active Directory your `Subscription` belongs to;
 - to assign Giant Swarm's service principal the `Owner` role in the `Subscription`.

 ## Procedure

-The process of enabling a service principal involves 4 steps, described below.
+The process of enabling a service principal involves 3 steps, described below.

 ### 1. Prerequisites